 I live in my head, and I’m notoriously disconnected from my body.
-I’ve learned to depend on small routines like earthing and facial massage (with my gua sha tool or without).
+I’ve learned to depend on small routines like earthing and facial massage.
 Yoga for the face isn’t new, but it’s a reminder to me to release the tension in the back of my neck and my jaw, relax my forehead...and just let some stuff GO!

 Some people love facial yoga because it promises anti-aging benefits: relaxing wrinkles and plumping sagging skin.
 Others (like me) love it for the release of tension (after all, there are 42 muscles in your face alone!).

 As with most things, the trick to facial yoga seems to be consistency.
 Most people don’t start seeing a change in appearance (glowing skin, stronger facial muscles) until at least two weeks.
 Though I don’t think you have to wait that long to experience the anti-stress benefits.

 Want to try facial yoga?
 Here are three simple face yoga exercises that you can do right now!

 According to this expert, saxophone players always have firm cheeks, because of how they play.
 And this yoga pose works the same way (minus the music).